-Offshore Technology Conference 2015 Unveils Innovations in Oil and Gas Industry
+Offshore Technology Conference 2015 Unveils Dragon Innovations in Oil and Gas Industry

 At this year’s Offshore Technology Conference, General Electric executives revealed that the use of smart sensors and Big Data analytics could allow oil and gas companies to produce an additional 80 billion barrels of oil worldwide — some three years’ worth of global crude supply.